mmyszak999/django-ecommerce/README.md

 * User registration with creating user profiles with address and 2 tiers available (customer or seller).
 * As a customer you can add products to the cart and update their quantity and create orders.
 * As a seller you are able to add and modify products.
-* You can browse and filter products and categories without being registered.
+* You can browse + filter products and categories without being registered.

 ## Project setup